I’ve heard a lot of comments after I’ve presented an idea. This one is #10. Can I have that idea for less?

 It’s almost human nature to want something of value for less.
 If it ever went out of style, a recent article in the Washington Post suggests there’s a resurgence in haggling because of the recent recession.

-- Know your bottom line; specifically, know the precise value of what you’re offering.
+- Know your bottom line.
+Specifically, know the precise value of the idea you’re offering.
+Don’t treat it as less.

-- Expect negotiation.
-If you had to give something up, what would you cut out?
-Which elements are vital, and which are 'nice to haves.'
+- Expect to negotiate.
+If you had to give something up to make the client happy, what would you cut out?
+Which elements are vital, and which are ‘nice to haves.’
+Or, think of it this way.
 Treat your client’s money as if it’s your own.
+If so, what would you think is unnecessary?

-- If you have to reduce or adjust an estimate, consider how you’re going to reduce part of the deliverable as well.
+- If you have to reduce or adjust a cost or estimate, consider how you’re going to reduce part of the deliverable as well.
 Otherwise, you’ll look like your rates are inflated on purpose.

 - Treat every negotiation as its own discussion.
 Otherwise, you set the precedent with your client that you’ll exponentially reduce or adjust your budget further next time.
-If you do agreed on adjustments, put them in writing to the client.
+(That said, you may quickly realise that every discussion is a negotiation.
+Ok, now you know.)
+If you do agree on adjustments, put them in writing to the client.
 Be explicit, clear and transparent.

 - The best negotiators turn every discussion into an opportunity to educate the other side – about the process, implementation, operations or resources.
-It’s very likely that you’ll improve your next negotiation if you can be articulate why something is priced a particular way.
+It’s very likely that you’ll improve your next negotiation if you can explain to your client why something is priced a particular way.
 If nothing else, you look organised.
 As my Grandma used to say, “Be a worthy adversary.”

 - Remember too that sometimes you simply need to say ‘No.’ Plenty of times the client then said, “Ok,” and that was that.